Skip to main content

 The Biorepository Core provides the following services to the investigators of the CTC as well as other investigators:

-• Timely processing of biospecimens with procurement protocols that guarantee the integrity of the cellular components
+• Timely processing of biospecimens with protocols that guarantee the integrity of samples for future studies, including extraction of DNA, mRNA, and proteins.

-• Highly monitored storage with continuous temperature recording
+• 24/7 monitoring of storage with continuous temperature recording

-The Biorepository's software has a direct feed into the Northwestern University Enterprise Data Warehouse (EDW) so that it is linked to clinical data.
-This allows investigators working under IRB-approved protocols to query for specimen availability based on relevant clinical factors from the EMR.
-In addition, it is linked to the Aperio digital pathology platform at NUCTC that enables pathologists in an efficient integrated clinical workflow to read immunohistochemistry (IHC) slides on a computer monitor, perform quantitative image analysis and generate professional reports.
+The Biorepository offers the advantages of a powerful and secure web-based database system (FreezerPro) that allows the secure storage and rapid retrieval of specimens.
+The Biorepository is also in the process of developing an automated interface to allow data from FreezerPro to interface with the Northwestern University Enterprise Data Warehouse (EDW).
+This will allow investigators working under IRB-approved protocols to query for specimen availability based on relevant clinical factors from the EMR.
+In addition, it will be linked to the Aperio digital pathology platform at NUCTC which will enables pathologists in an efficient integrated clinical workflow to read immunohistochemistry (IHC) slides on a computer monitor, perform quantitative image analysis, and generate professional reports.

 Starting a Project